Leading Wasp Exterminator In Reno

 Pest Wasp Extermination Treatments

 When performing wasp exterminations, we always wear full stinging insect protective suits (aka “bee suits”) when treating wasp hives and wasp infestations.
-We are very careful to ensure our and your safety as we apply insecticides and clean up any unwanted hives.
+Our wasp exterminators are always very careful to ensure their and your safety as we apply insecticides and clean up multiple unwanted hives.
 We understand the risks that upset and agitated wasps pose, especially when the queen is threatened, and we will thoroughly mitigate those risks.

 To achieve wasp extermination goals, we typically apply special-purpose insecticides such as Stryker Bee, Wasp, and Hornet Killer or Stryker 54 to kill the entire wasp colony, including the queen wasp.
 Depending on the species of wasp, we may also apply other effective pesticides such as Tempo Dust or PT Bee, Wasp, & Hornet.